hoshikawa2/oic_migration_api/index.md

 - An Oracle Integration instance created
 - The OCI API Gateway instances created (in this example, one for QA and other for DEV environments)
+- The Oracle Integration instance needs to reach the OCI API Gateways instances (attention to private networks)

 ## Task 1: Understand your Source API data structure